ravendb/book/Intro/Intro.md

 That seems silly to talk about, I'm aware, but there are databases out there who don't have this.
-Given how much work this particular feature has brought us, I can emphasis with the feeling, because making a database that is both high performance and fully transactional is anything by trivial.
+Given how much work this particular feature has brought us, I can emphasis with the feeling, because making a database that is both high performance and fully transactional is anything but trivial.
 That said, I think that this is one of the most basic requirements from a database, so RavenDB has it out of the box.

 There are certain things that the database should provide, transactions are one, but also manageability and a certain level of ease of use.
 A common thread we'll explore in this book is how RavenDB was designed to reduce the load on the operations team by dynamically adjusting to load, environment and the kind of work it is running.
-Working with a database shouldn't be easy and obvious, and to a large extent, RavenDB allows that.
+Working with a database be easy and obvious, and to a large extent, RavenDB allows that.

 I'm a developer at heart.
 That means that one of my favorite activities is writing code.
 Writing documentation, on the other hand, is so far down the list of my favorite activities that one could say it isn't even on the list.
 I